Jump to the section you're interested in:

 What are the disability tests?

-To get Attendance Allowance, you must be so severely disabled physically or mentally (or both) that you need:
+To get Attendance Allowance, you must have a severe physical or mental disability (or both) that means you need:

 - care from another person several times throughout the day to help you with your ‘bodily functions’.
-This can include getting in and out of bed, getting dressed and undressed, washing and other personal hygiene needs, going to the toilet, taking medication, eating, cutting up food, drinking and communicating with other people
+This can include help getting in and out of bed, getting dressed and undressed, washing and other personal hygiene needs, going to the toilet, taking medication, eating, cutting up food, drinking and communicating with other people

-- continual supervision (ie to be checked on or watched regularly – but not non-stop) throughout the day to ensure that you are safe and/or not a danger to other people
+- continual supervision (being checked on or watched regularly – but not non-stop) throughout the day to ensure that you're safe and/or not a danger to others

 - care from another person at least twice each night, or for 20 minutes or more, to help you with your 'bodily functions' (as described above), or

-- another person to be awake and watch over you to make sure that you are safe or not a danger to other people, at least 3 times each night, or for 20 minutes or more each night
+- another person to be awake and watch over you to make sure that you're safe or not a danger to others, at least 3 times each night, or for 20 minutes or more each night.